NaumanMunir9/Observability-using-Grafana-and-Prometheus-with-Istio/README.md

-# Observability using Grafana and Prometheus with Istio
+# Kubernetes Observability using Grafana and Prometheus with Istio

 [Istio Documentation](https://istio.io/latest/docs/)